-ANUK accreditation will apply to Riverside Glasgow when the property opens in September 2018, if you have any further questions on the ANUK accreditation please contact us on the details below.
+ANUK accreditation will apply to Riverside when the property opens in September 2018, if you have any further questions on the ANUK accreditation please contact us on the details below.

 Glasgow is a city with a rich industrial heritage but with its feet firmly in the present day, offering a diverse array of culture, history, entertainment, retail and sport.